-In an age where family time has been shortened by screen time, and we eat most of our meals on the go, a dining room can bring us together.
+In an age where family time has been shortened by screen time, and we eat most of our meals on the go, dining rooms can bring us together.
 A dedicated dining room can change the atmosphere of a meal and provide a special grace to dinner time.

 I have a large dining room in my own old farmhouse, and we do enjoy more formal meals there.
 In our house, the dining room is so much more than a place to eat.
-We build models there, paint posters, assemble fair projects, as well as use the table for sorting paperwork and construction documents. (all with the help of folding table protectors)
+We build models there, paint posters, assemble fair projects, and use the table for sorting paperwork and construction documents. (all with the help of folding table protectors)

-There is no question that a dedicated dining room takes up space.
-There is also no question that this space is valuable and can be a real asset to a home and a family.
+There is no question that dedicated dining rooms take up space, and this space is valuable and can be a real asset to a home and a family.

 Photos by Rob Karosis Curated Brochure by Crisp Architects: Portfolio